 We will make every effort to notify you of a decision on your application within four to six weeks from the time of your interview.
 Some applicants may hear sooner, some a bit later.
 A heavy workload in the Office of Admissions may extend the time frame a bit, as will the major holidays.
-You will receive notification of your application status after your interview by both email and regular mail (USPS).
+You will receive notification of your application status after your interview by email.

 What does it mean when my application has been placed on the “Wait List” after my interview?

 The Committee on Admissions will invite approximately 600 outstanding and highly qualified applicants to interview in any given year.
 The Class size will be 155-160 in number.
 Obviously, not everyone who interviews can be immediately accepted.
 The highly competitive nature of our applicant pool makes it necessary to wait-list a large number of interviewed candidates until all interviews have been completed, generally in late March.
 In early April, the Committee on Admissions again reviews the files of all wait-list candidates, ranks their official list, and applicants are notified by email of their position on the list.

 How is the curriculum structured?